CVs and Activities

 EvolC The home-brewed

-evolutionary software has now become totally obsolete thanks to the new EO library
+evolutionary software has long become totally obsolete thanks to the now-obsolete-too EO library

 However, if you are using it, you must read the license